djh1997/radar-work-experience/fibb/VHDL.md

 # VHDL

-the individual file contain the building block for all the sub components.
+The individual file contain the building block for all the sub components.

 ```vhdl
 LIBRARY ieee;